-You don't need an enormous amount of capital to find and execute lucrative deals.
+How to Make Money in Real Estate: 8 Proven Ways You don't need an enormous amount of capital to find and execute lucrative deals.

 The one magic power you do need is to be able to find the money, and we're often not talking much to open up escrow.
-If you know what you're doing, you can make money in real estate even if you're just starting out.
+If you know what you're doing, you can make money in real estate, even if you're just starting out.

 Graziosi grew up in a trailer park.
 He lived in a bathroom for a year with his dad when he was 12 years old.
 He had no advantages.
 No startup capital.
 No help from anyone.
 But somehow, he managed to make money in real estate and owns well over 400 properties in his portfolio today.

 Most people think that it's easier to make money online than it is to make serious coin in real estate.
 But both are difficult if you don't know what you're doing.
 When you get the lay of the land and understand the path forward, you can make strides.

-You don't need credit: Even if you have poor credit, there are ways forward if you're committed enough.
+Even if you have poor credit, there are ways forward if you're committed enough.
 Several of the methods discussed in this piece don't rely on credit whatsoever.
 In fact, many successful real estate investors started with no credit or even poor credit.

-You don't need significant capital: You don't need capital to make money in real estate beyond a few hundred dollars to open escrow.
-Of course, this means going for the lower-priced homes or distressed properties and flipping contracts.
+You don't need capital to make money in real estate beyond a few hundred dollars to open escrow.
+Of course, this means going for lower-priced homes or distressed properties and flipping contracts.
 It also means finding hard-money lenders or other investors that can help you push deals through.
-This could even apply for home renovations as long as you're good at finding the money.
+This could even apply to home renovations as long as you're good at finding the money.

-You don't need major assets: There's another misconception that you need to put up major assets in order to secure a contract or purchase a piece of property.
+There's another misconception that you need to put up major assets in order to secure a contract or purchase a piece of property.
 You don't need to do this, but you do need to understand how creative financing works.
 Most people simply stop dead in their tracks because they have this belief about what they need in order to get started.

 When it comes to real estate income, there are two ways to generate cash.
-You can generate passive income by buying and holding, while you can generate an active income by flipping contracts, doing renovations or adding value in another area -- such as putting together property development deals.
+You can generate passive income by buying and holding, while you can generate an active income by flipping contracts, doing renovations, or adding value in another area — such as putting together property development deals.

 You can utilize a variety of methods that includes any of the following:

 - Seller financing through lease options

-- Trading fixed assets such as cars, jewelry and more
+- Trading fixed assets

 - Bringing in an investment partner with cash